-Taking a different perspective, Aizenman and Kendall (2008) examined the flows of international venture capital investments as opposed to investments in a given country.
-For a sample of some 100 countries from 1992 to 2007, they found that better business environments, the presence of high-end human capital (as measured by the number of university students per 1000 population), higher levels of military spending, and deeper financial markets matter for attracting international venture capital investments.
-They also pointed out that the share deal volume that involves cross-border deals has grown greatly from 15% in the early 1990s to approximately 40% in 2007.
-Up to three-quarters of all deals in Europe and Asia involve cross-border investments, whereas only one-quarter of US deals involve international investors.
+the presence of high-end human capital (as measured by the number of university students per 1000 population), higher levels of military spending, and deeper financial markets matter for attracting international venture capital investments.
+They also point out that the share deal volume that involves cross-border deals has grown greatly from 15% in the early 1990s to around 40% in 2007.
+Up to three quarters of all deals in Europe and Asia involve cross-border investments, while only one quarter of US deals involve international investors.

-4. The development of venture capital markets in the United States and Sweden
+4 The development of venture capital markets in the US and Sweden

 The academic literature thus reveals that the institutional environment correlates with venture capital activities.
-In this section, we take a more detailed look at how the institutional environment affects the development of local venture capital markets by comparing the development of venture capital markets in the United States with Sweden.
+In this section, we will take a more detailed look at how the institutional environment affects the development of local venture capital markets, by comparing the development of venture capital markets in the US to Sweden.
 We find that key institutional differences are consistent with a more sluggish development of a venture capital market in Sweden.
 In particular, later development of well-functioning stock markets and unfavorable tax policies likely delayed development in Sweden.
 Additionally, stricter labor market regulations and technology transfer policies could also have played a role.